Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 The way a woman wears her hair does influence how the opposite sex sees her, according to a 2004 study in the journal Human Nature.
 This survey found that women with longer hair were rated by male participants as appearing healthier and more attractive.

 Admittedly, hairstyle seems to have a very small influence on the attractiveness of women.
 In fact, if a woman was already viewed as attractive, her hair length didn’t really influence how men viewed her in a study by the Scandinavian Journal of Psychology.

 It was women who were rated as plain who were deemed more attractive when shown with long hair.

 4. Throw on some red lipstick.

-Women have long painted their lips red or added blush to their cheeks to make themselves more attractive to men, but it wasn’t until 2008 that we got an understanding of why men seem to prefer the color red.
+Women have long painted their lips red or added blush to their cheeks to make themselves more appealing to men, but it wasn’t until 2008 that we started to see some published research on the effects of wearing red on human attraction.

 This attraction to the color red appears to be linked to the female cycle, according to the journal Personality and Social Psychology.
 Researchers observed that female monkeys actually reddened while ovulating and their mates responded to that change.

 But let’s not get ahead of ourselves.
 Follow-up research using larger samples has challenged these findings—which honestly makes sense, because when something sounds too good to be true, it probably is.
 Although it would be wonderful to be able to secure your future with a dreamy guy by throwing on a red dress before you “accidentally” run into him at the library again, this factor alone is unlikely to stir his feelings.

 Several more recent studies, like this one published in the journal Social Psychology, closely replicated the 2008 experiment and found that “the red effect” wasn’t actually a thing.
 Sorry, ladies in red.